putuoka/c4it-blog/content/posts/2021/069-parse-jsonl/article.md

 { "name" : "Emma" }
 ```

-I must admit that I've never heard of that format until a few months ago.
+I must admit that I'd never heard of that format until a few months ago.
 Or, even better, I've already used JSONL files without knowing: **JSONL is a common format for logs**, where every entry is added to the file in a continuous stream.

 Also, JSONL has some characteristics:

 * every item is a valid JSON item
 * every line is separated by a `\n` character (or by `\r\n`, but `\r` is ignored)
-* it is encoding using UTF-8
+* it is encoded using UTF-8

 So, now, it's time to parse it!